WAT SRI SANPHET

-Park in Pratu Chai sub-district.
-It has been registered as a national historic site by the
+in Pratu Chai Sub-district.
+It has been registered as a national historic site by the Fine

-Fine Arts Department since 5 March 1935.
-This monastery was the most important
+Arts Department since 5 March 1935.
+This monastery was the most important temple of

-temple of Ayutthaya and situated within the Royal Palace grounds.
-It served as a model
+Grand Palace grounds.
+It served as a model for the

 In 1350 Prince U-Thong ordered a palace built in an area called Nong Sano, actual the